seadowg/windsock-android/README.md

 7. In the project directory you should be able to run the tests:
     ```bash
     cd my-new-project
-    mvn clean test
+    ./gradlew clean test
     ```

-8. Optionally, import the project into IntelliJ (or Eclipse) by selecting 'Import Project' in IntelliJ and selecting the project's `pom.xml`.
+8. Optionally, import the project into IntelliJ (or Eclipse) by selecting 'Import Project' in IntelliJ and selecting the project's `build.gradle`.
 When prompted to pick an SDK you just need to select the Android SDK home and your JDK.

 9. Change the names of things from 'Deckard' to whatever is appropriate for your project.
 Package name, classes, and the AndroidManifest are good places to start.